scala-steward/ohmic/README.md

 ![before](images/before.jpg) ![after](images/after.jpg)

-(It creates the labels; I still had to sort the resistors)
+Running the app just creates a `resistors.xlsx` file containing resistor labels in the current folder.
+(The app creates the labels; I still had to sort the resistors!)

 ## Documentation